 Particular type of disability

 It is a precondition of the reasonable adjustment duty in this type of case that there must be a provision, criterion or practice which puts disabled persons generally at a substantial disadvantage.
-It was common ground between the parties that the statutory phrase ‘disabled persons generally’ does not mean that the impact of a practice on a class of disabled people (e.g. blind or deaf people and here people with MHPs) cannot be taken into account.
+It was – “correctly” said the tribunal – common ground between the parties that the statutory phrase ‘disabled persons generally’ does not mean that the impact of a practice on a class of disabled people (e.g. blind or deaf people and here people with MHPs) cannot be taken into account.
 The court said that ‘disabled persons’ will generally will have to be interpreted by reference to a type or types of disablement (para 106 and 107 of Upper Tribunal judgment).
+On that basis, in the tribunal’s view, it was natural to read the statutory phrase “persons who are not disabled” to include “persons who are not so disabled” – ie to include people without that particular type of disability, as well as people who had no disability.

 This is a rare decision on disability discrimination as it applies to public functions.
 The case is particularly interesting in that the claim was not just on how an individual was treated, but rather the general system for assessing entitlement to ESA.